robwoodford/SEC-Card-Game/README.md

 python generate-website.py

 rm -rf ../collections/*
-mv aux/output/* ../collections
+mv output/* ../collections

 # Static pages

-All markdown apart from the collections is hand-written, including a widcard page (because otherwise this is hidden as it's not part of the petal/step/task navigation structure).
+All markdown apart from the collections is hand-written, including a wildcard page (because otherwise this is hidden as it's not part of the petal/step/task navigation structure).

 # Intended improvements